 With all the craziness of this year, a chance to blow off some steam and celebrate the silver linings feels especially necessary this holiday season.
 That being said, here are some ideas for you to consider when planning your own virtual get together this Christmas-time.
+We guarantee your team will love these virtual holiday party ideas.
 Let the holiday spirit commence!

 Make sure your virtual office party feels inclusive and respectful of the different situations your team members might be in.
 Always make these events optional, and try to schedule them for a time that allows folks with family responsibilities to participate (time zones are a thing).
 In general it is good to avoid party games that *require* consuming food or drinks as people may have dietary restrictions

 Also, your virtual team members may not all share the same holiday traditions.
 Though it might not seem like a big deal to some, small things like calling it a “Virtual Holiday Party” as opposed to a “Virtual Christmas Party” can go a long way in ensuring everyone is able to celebrate in their own way!

 Plan a Secret Santa gift exchange or White Elephant gift exchange

 These are longstanding office party traditions that you can easily replicate over a Zoom conference.
 Secret Santa gift exchanges are a fun way for team members to show how well they know each other, and white elephants are a downright chaotic blast.